 an intravenous (IV) antibiotic medicine;

-This list is not complete.
-Other drugs may interact with torsemide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect torsemide.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about torsemide

 - Check interactions

 - Pricing & coupons